quangIO/no-duo-lockout/README.md

   * Wait
   * Click continue on the web page (it should be enabled if everything so far is correct)
-  * Copy the hopt secret and use it with whatever authenticator you want.
+  * Copy the secret key and use it with whatever authenticator you want.
 (Note: Duo uses *counter based* hopt)
     * Example: you can use
       [this extension](https://github.com/Authenticator-Extension/Authenticator)
       in browser
       * Edit -> Manual Entry
-      * Counter based; name = any thing; secret is the hopt secret you get from the app
+      * Counter based; name = any thing; secret is the hotp secret you get from the app
       * Done.
 You can get your passcode right in your browser